 - Embark on your own flight adventure at iFLY Indoor Skydiving, where the vertical wind tunnel will have family members ages 3+ soaring.

 - Stroll around the beautiful Highline SeaTac Botanical Garden.
 Its 11 acres include a sensory garden, a Japanese garden, and a rose garden.

-- Spot wildlife, take a hike, go for a swim, and savor Spice Bridge picnic on the beach Saltwater State Park.
+- Spot wildlife, take a hike, go for a swim, and savor a Spice Bridge picnic on the beach at Saltwater State Park.

 - Take your pooch for an off-leash romp at Grandview Dog Park, where you can enjoy epic vistas of Mount Rainier on a clear day.
 Fun fact: This location used to house a Cold War-era missile defense system